tartley/tartley.github.io/posts/keyboard-coolermaster-ck530s-missing-manual.md

 Hence, to save changes to an arbitrary profile, you need to select that profile *before* making the changes.

-When turning the keyboard on (ie. plugging the USB cable into a computer), the active profile will be whichever one was last active.
+When turning the keyboard on (ie. Plugging the USB cable into a computer), the active profile will be whichever one was last active.